alphaprime-dev/sqlalchemy-temp/README.dialects.rst

   In the example below, the Access dialect test suite overrides the ``get_huge_int()`` test::

-      from sqlalchemy.testing.suite import *
+      from ilikesql.testing.suite import *

-      from sqlalchemy.testing.suite import IntegerTest as _IntegerTest
+      from ilikesql.testing.suite import IntegerTest as _IntegerTest

       class IntegerTest(_IntegerTest):